 - Insert lift/lowering blocks in the desired location.
 Refer to the photos above in "the different between lift and lower" if you need help.
 Place axle in new position, with top of axle (previously marked) still up.
 Proper axle placement is important for brake operation and vehicle stability.
 Please review the cambered axle warning above for more information.

 - Reattach springs using NEW lubricated U-bolts, nuts, washers.
-Tie plates can be re-used if they are in good condition.
-Torque U-bolt nuts to manufacturer specifications.
+Tie plates can be re-used if in good condition.
+Torque U-bolt nuts to the value specified on the information stuffer included with your order.
+(Or until bending of the tie plate or U-bolt arms becomes visually apparent.)

 - Reattach axle.